 As the oldest and most traded cryptocurrency, you’ll often see Bitcoin used as a trading pair for altcoins.
 For many cryptocurrency traders and investors, the goal isn’t to earn more fiat currency (which are inflationary by design) but rather to accumulate as much Bitcoin as they possibly can.

 Note: there are a number of so-called Bitcoin ‘forks’ in existence that split off the main chain and became independent currencies.
 These include Bitcoin Cash (BCH), Bitcoin Satoshi’s Vision (BSV), Bitcoin Diamond (BTCD) and Bitcoin Gold (BTCG).
 Always make sure when you’re buying Bitcoin, you’re buying coins on the original chain.

-CoinJar Card is a prepaid Mastercard issued by EML Payment Solutions Limited ABN 30 131 436 532 AFSL 404131 pursuant to license by Mastercard Asia/Pacific Pte.
-Ltd. Mastercard and the Mastercard brand mark are registered trademarks and the circles design is a trademark of Mastercard International Incorporated.
-CoinJar Australia Pty Ltd ABN 75 648 570 807 promotes and distributes CoinJar Card as a Corporate Authorised Representative of EML Payment Solutions Limited.
-This material is general information only and does not consider your objectives, financial situation or needs and you should consider if CoinJar Card is right for you.
-We recommend you consider the Product Disclosure Statement before making any decision to acquire the product.
-The Target Market Determination for this product can be found here.
+CoinJar Card is a prepaid Mastercard® issued by EML Payment Solutions Limited ABN 30 131 436 532 AFSL 404131 pursuant to license by Mastercard Asia/Pacific Pte.
+Ltd. CoinJar Australia Pty Ltd is an authorised representative of EML Payment Solutions Limited (AR No 1290193).
+We recommend you consider the Product Disclosure Statement and Target Market Determination before making any decision to acquire the product.
+Mastercard and the circles design are registered trademarks of Mastercard International Incorporated.